What Is the NANDA Nursing Diagnosis List?

 NANDA Nursing Diagnosis Examples

-NANDA publicizes their updated diagnosis list every few years through their membership publication and textbook.
+The NANDA diagnosis list is updated every few years through NANDA’s membership publication and textbook.
 Your nursing school will likely require you to purchase one of these resources to refer back to.

-Here’s a short list of nursing diagnoses by NANDA and their definitions:
+Here’s a short list of common NANDA nursing diagnoses and their definitions:

-• Acute pain: An unpleasant emotional or sensory experience, associated with damage to tissue.
-May be evidenced by guarding behavior, restlessness, self-reporting, and diaphoresis (sweating).
+• Acute pain: An unpleasant emotional or sensory experience associated with damage to tissue.
+This may be evidenced by guarding behavior, restlessness, self-reporting, and diaphoresis (sweating).

 • Impaired gas exchange: Imbalance in the patient’s ability to meet their oxygen demands.
-May be evidenced by cyanosis (bluish coloring), abnormal breathing pattern, cough, and abnormal arterial blood gas labs.
+This may be evidenced by cyanosis (bluish coloring), abnormal breathing pattern, cough, and abnormal arterial blood gas labs.

 • Risk for aspiration: The patient is at risk for choking or being unable to clear their airway of food or saliva.
 This can be evidenced by low oxygen saturation, cough, and being unable to clear secretions.